The concepts and connections between concepts which are to receive special

 The other mathematical documents publicly available in the same folder deal

-primarily with the representation of numbers in the base-2 or 'binary' and
+primarily with the representation of numbers in the radix-2 or 'binary' and

-the base-4 or 'quaternary' system as distinct from their representation in
+the radix-4 or 'quaternary' system as distinct from their representation in

 Altogether the mathematical notes and papers are in reverse chronological